-- Design Principles: summarizes each urban design element, defines the goals to be achieved, and explains the purpose of each element, as well as the desired conditions needed to successfully achieve its intent. - Design Strategies: concepts, schemes, dimensions, and details to articulate a means to implement the ideas contained in the Design Principles.
-In some instances, additional Design Features and Implementation Strategies are included to supplement the design strategies. - Suggested Specifications: suggested products, including model numbers, sizes, colors, and installation recommendations to illustrate the intended appearance and quality for certain design elements (see Chapter 3). - References: within the topical sections, references to related sections of the Volume I guidelines, along with other relevant guidelines, standards, and resources.
+- Design Principles: summarize each urban design element, defines the goals to be achieved, and explains the purpose of each element, as well as the desired conditions needed to successfully achieve its intent. - Design Strategies: provide concepts, schemes, dimensions, and details to articulate a means to implement the ideas contained in the Design Principles.
+In some instances, additional Design Features and Implementation Strategies are included to supplement the design strategies. - Suggested Specifications: include suggested products with model numbers, sizes, colors, and installation recommendations to illustrate the intended appearance and quality for certain design elements (see Chapter 3). - References: within the topical sections, references are made to related sections of the Volume I guidelines, along with other relevant guidelines, standards, and resources.